NEW CASE UPDATE

 The Foley decision will likely be used by defendants in eminent domain actions to defeat public entity attempts to exclude the testimony of property owner valuation experts, but the case may also prove useful for public entities defending the admittance of their experts’ testimony under some circumstances.

-Should you have any questions about this decision or how BDG can help your entity in eminent domain proceedings, or any other legal matter, please contact Brian J. Bergman at 310-470-6110 or at [email protected].
+Should you have any questions about this decision or how BDG Law Group can help your entity in eminent domain proceedings, or any other legal matter, please contact Brian J. Bergman at 310-470-6110 or at [email protected].